Sunshine Coast

 An ethnobotany focused nature walk exploring how the Shíshálh (Sechelt) & Sḵwx̱wú7mesh (Squamish) people utilize the land for food, medicine and technology.

-Forest bathing is an intentional and mindful way of experiencing nature to reconnect to your essence as part of living creation.
+Forest Therapy is an intentional and mindful way of experiencing nature to reconnect to your essence as part of living creation.
 On this tour you will be guided into deeper presence through your senses.

 Spoken Treasures